Casey Hayward: 2014

-On October 26, 2014, Hayward recorded a season-high six combined tackles during a 44–23 loss at the New Orleans Saints.
-On November 9, 2014, he collected three solo tackles, a pass deflection, and returned an interception for an 82-yard touchdown as the Packers routed the Chicago Bears 54–14.
-It marked the first touchdown of Hayward's career.
+In Week 7, he produced three solo tackles, a pass deflection, and intercepted a pass by Cam Newton to wide receiver Brenton Bersin in a 38–17 victory against the Carolina Panthers.
+On October 26, 2014, Hayward recorded a season-high six combined tackles (five solo) during a 44–23 loss at the New Orleans Saints.
+On November 9, 2014, Hayward made three solo tackles, a pass deflection, and intercepted a pass by Jay Cutler to running back Matt Forte that was deflected off the helmet of Kyle Long and returned it for 82–yards and scored his first career touchdown as the Packers routed the Chicago Bears 55–14.
+On November 16, 2014, he recorded one solo tackle and recovered a fumble after Mark Sanchez failed to handle a high shotgun snap and returned it 49–yards for a touchdown as the Packers routed the Philadelphia Eagles 53–20.
 He finished the 2014 season with 42 combined tackles (33 solo), seven pass deflections, and 3 interceptions in 16 games and one start.